 - Credit card bills are unpaid

 Jim Williams & Associates has helped numerous families and businesses throughout Tennessee and Virginia protect assets and avoid financial disaster by filing bankruptcy.
-From our downtown Kingsport, TN office located at 324 Cherokee St. Our attorneys and staff are well prepared to guide you through the process of filing bankruptcy and/or resolving a bankruptcy issue.
+From our downtown Kingsport, TN office located at 324 Cherokee St. Our bankruptcy attorneys in Kingsport are well prepared to guide you through the process of filing bankruptcy and/or resolving a bankruptcy issue.

 Fill out our Bankruptcy Intake Form and we will contact you to discuss your case.